hopkinschris/mallow/README.md

 # mallowapp

-Get mail when someone unfollows you on Twitter.
+Get mail about who unfollowed you on Twitter.

 ## Authors